chapman-phys220-2016f/cw-01-aareston/README.md

 I found learning LaTeX through trial and error to be a bit frustrating, yet rewarding when I started to grasp it.
 I also found getting thrown back into coding to be an efficient way of relearning the skill.

+There was a definite learning curve for the git system which was demoralizing at first.
+After overcoming that, I feel much more confident.

 ## Honor Pledge

 I pledge that all the work in this repository is my own with only the following exceptions: